These Shorts Are The Quarantine Staple I Wear On Repeat

 It was about a month into stay-at-home orders when I began to look at my wardrobe from a different perspective.
-I found myself spending more time sorting through dresser drawers than hangers in my closet.
-The sneaker collection — three pairs of New Balances, some running shoes, and every neutral color that Converse offers for Chuck Taylors — that usually resides under my bed was, too, getting more use than ever before.
-As a result, I discovered something about myself: I never again want to wear anything besides home shorts — an athletic-pajama short hybrid — that I’ve been living in during quarantine.
+I found myself spending more time sorting through drawers than hangers in my wardrobe.
+The trainer collection — three pairs of New Balances, some running shoes, and every neutral colour that Converse offers for Chuck Taylors — that usually resides under my bed was, too, getting more use than ever before.
+As a result, I discovered something about myself: I never again want to wear anything besides home shorts — an athletic-pyjama short hybrid — that I’ve been living in during quarantine.

 Since my lightbulb moment back in April, I’ve noticed that: (1) home shorts are everywhere right now, and (2) the range of options for a good pair of elastic or drawstring short-shorts à la Patagonia Baggies is far more diverse than I remember it being BQ (before quarantine).
 It’s not all Outdoor Voices and Lululemon.
 Alexander Wang makes them, too.
 (Bonus: his look like men’s boxers, another popular trend to come out of quarantine.)
 So does iets frans…, aka Urban Outfitters’ cool kid line of affordable tie-dye loungewear.